kbembedded/msemu/README.md

 ### Building
-This project currently requires libz80ex, SDL 2, and SDL-ttf 2.
+This project currently requires libz80ex, SDL 2, SDL-image 2, and SDL-ttf 2.

 To build, cmake 3.7+ is required.